-Since the setting in commercial operation of the first development of the Hydroelectric Complex "Uribante-Caparo, in the South-West of Venezuela, the generation units at San Agatón Power Plant, they come experiencing oscillations poorly damping after such interferences like, faults in the regional transmission system, National Interconnected System, sudden turn off generation units in another plants etc. This condition had been corroborated through simulations that indicated the particularly oscillatory character of the one referred plant, limiting to consequence, its nominal capacity of 300 MW to 150 MW.
-The present work picks up the most important aspects in an orderly investigation for the Venezuelan state company CADAFE to achieve the damping of these oscillations, given the case that the units of San Agatón were endowed with Power Stabilizers, but they had never been put in operation by the ignorance of the appropriate adjustments.
+Since the commercial operation of the first development of the Hydroelectric Complex "Uribante-Caparo, in the South-West of Venezuela, the generation units at San Agatón Power Plant, they come experiencing oscillations poorly damping after such interferences like, faults in the regional transmission system, National Interconnected System, sudden shooting down generation units in another plants etc. This condition had been corroborated through simulations that indicated the particularly oscillatory character of the one referred plant, limiting to consequence, its nominal capacity of 300 MW to 150 MW.
+The present work picks up the most important aspects in an orderly investigation for the Venezuelan state company CADAFE to achieve the damping of these oscillations.